comfy-nodes/ComfyUI-LTXDirector/README.md

 # 💡 Additional Info

-I made these nodes knowing little about python and a beginner level understanding of javascript.
-Feel free to suggest improvements, and if you run into any bugs let me know.
+Feel free to suggest improvements, and if you run into any bugs let me know!

 For those asking, I mainly used gemini to create these nodes.